PatrickChodowski/game_opengl/docs/module_list.md

 - setup.h -> to remove

 # doing:
+- re-implement whole idea of game state
+- events: to avoid if else on events, shall the events_handle_id be assigned to a level?
+- menu
+- fonts
+- saves
 - mouse and events control

 # todo:
-- saves
 - anims
-- fonts
-- menu
 - logger
 - gui
 - debug